aws-ia/taskcat/README.md

 ```

 ### Local Parameter Overrides.
-> In certain situations it may be desirable to introduce local Parameter Override values.
+In certain situations it may be desirable to introduce local Parameter Override values.
 Taskcat supports this via two files.

-> The first is located .aws directory within the home-directory of the running user.
+The first is located .aws directory within the home-directory of the running user.

 ```
 ~/.aws/taskcat_global_override.json
 ```

-> The second applies per-project and is located the 'CI' directory.
+The second applies per-project and is located the 'ci' directory.
 ```
 <project_name>/ci/taskcat_project_override.json
 ```